Buckram single spot black – White ambiance | Philips Hue | Philips Hue UK

 With a Philips Hue White ambiance Buckram spotlight in black, you get warm-to-cool white light for your daily routine.
-Adjust the spot to highlight the right corners of the room and get instant control with the included Hue dimmer switch or Bluetooth.
-Connect to a Hue Bridge for more features.
+Adjust the spot to highlight the right corners of the room and get instant control with Bluetooth.
+Connect to a Hue Bridge to unlock more smart lighting features.

 Product highlights